 Now that you have the medication, check in with your doctor or nurse practitioner, if they requested that you wait for their ‘okay’ before initiating PrEP.
 Again, it is of critical importance to ensure that you have an up-to-date negative HIV test as close as possible to initiation of PrEP — it is sometimes even necessary to delay PrEP initiation to wait-out the ‘window period’ if there was a recent possible high-risk exposure and/or flu-like symptoms to rule out acute HIV infection.

 - Remember that PrEP is most effective when taken exactly as prescribed.
-Do not miss doses — seting an alarm/reminder on your phone is helpful for many people
+Do not miss doses — setting an alarm/reminder on your phone is helpful for many people.
+TheSexYouWant has a text message reminder service for PrEP, ART, or testing

 - The amount of time it takes to reach maximum protection is unknown, but research shows that drug concentration in the rectal mucous membrane reaches its steady state 7 days after initiating the medication.
 For for women and trans guys, it takes about 21 days to reach maximum drug concentration in the vagina/ front hole